Hyaenodon: Description

-The skull of Hyaenodon was long with a narrow snout—much larger in relation to the length of the skull than in canine carnivores, for instance.
-The neck was shorter than the skull, while the body was long and robust and terminated in a long tail.
-Compared to the larger (but not closely related) Hyainailouros, the dentition of Hyaenodon was geared more towards shearing meat and less towards bone crushing.
+Size

-The species within the genus vary in size, with most being small to medium sized predators, while some were among the largest terrestrial carnivorous mammals of their time.
+The species within the genus vary in size, with most being small to medium-sized predators, while some were among the largest terrestrial carnivorous mammals of their time.
 Intraspecific dimorphism has also been reported in the genus, although its ecological significance is unclear.
 H. crucians, from the early Oligocene of North America, was estimated to have weighed around 10-25 kg.
 H. microdon and H. mustelinus, from the late Eocene of North America, were even smaller and weighed probably about 5 kg.
-H. filholi was the smallest European species and within the genus, weighing 2 kg.
-The type species, H. leptorhynchus, was estimated to have weighed 11 kg.
+Another tiny North American species, H. venturae, was similar in size to H. microdon.
+H. filholi was the smallest European species and the smallest species within the genus, weighing 2 kg.
+H. leptorhynchus, the type species, was estimated to have weighed 11 kg.

 H. horridus was one of the largest North American species.
-While m1 regressions suggested it could have weighed 91.8 kg, regressions based on limb morphology suggest the species was instead a bit smaller, with adults weighing 41.42 kg on average and the largest adults wouldn’t have exceeded 60 kg.
-H. megaloides, the largest North American species, was three times heavier than H. horridus, weighing 30-120 kg.
+While m1 regressions suggested it could have weighed 91.8 kg, regressions based on limb morphology suggest the species was instead a bit smaller, with adults weighing 41.42 kg on average, with the largest adults weighing no more than 60 kg.
+H. megaloides, the largest North American species, was three times heavier than H. horridus, weighing 30-120 kg, possibly even 165 kg, making it about the size of a lion.
 It has been suggested that the size decrease among North American Hyaenodon species may have been the result of competition with nimravids.
-In Europe, the largest species was H. geravisi, weighing 50 kg.
-The largest species within the genus was H. gigas and H. mongoliensis, both species had a skull length of 60 cm and are similar in size to Hyainailouros.
+In Europe, the largest species known species was H. geravisi, weighing 50 kg.
+The largest species was H. gigas, followed by H. mongoliensis.
+Both species had a skull length of 60 cm and were thought to have been larger than lions, potentially rivaling Hyainailouros.
 H. weilini was another very large species, described to be similar in size to H. gigas and H. mongoliensis.